xavierliancw/iOSDevelopment-Basics-Examination/README.md

 - [ ] Create a function that has a callback
 - [ ] This function can do whatever you want (except crash the program)
 - [ ] Create this function anyhwere
-- [ ] Call this function on a background thread
+- [ ] Call this function on a background thread, and name the thread "weesnaw"
 - [ ] Consider using your function to fire off events for task "carambola"

 ## Bonus Tasks: